NIB-SI/Bacillus-Pti5/qPCR/README.md

 #### 📙 Distribution
   - various robustness under varying skewness and kurtosis
   - can have low power for small sample size
+  - avoid overinterpreting p-values — focus on effect size and distribution shape

 | Test                 |  Type                          | Sensitivity to Tails | R |
 |----------------------|-------------------------------|----------------------|-|